 Every spring one of the first herb seeds I sow are basil seeds.
 I liberally scatter them in several places in the garden.
 I do this for one reason…pesto!
-We love pesto so very much and I refuse to pay $5 for 6 oz of basil pesto.
+We love pesto so very much and I refuse to pay $5 for a small jar of basil pesto.
 So each summer you’ll find me making and freezing pesto for the year.

 When I first started making pesto I followed the “rules” and made it in a blender (and even used pine nuts) and then transferred it to ice cube trays for freezing.
 When they were frozen I’d pop them out and put them in a ziplock bag.
 When we wanted pesto, we’d put a few cubes in a mason jar and let them thaw out.
 It’s a fine system.